Index154/Random-ControlNet-Input/README.md

 # Random ControlNet Input
 A custom script for [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 When enabled chooses a random input image for ControlNet unit 0 from a custom folder path every time you start a generation process.
 With additional features such as dynamic prompt modifications for the positive prompt, randomized flipping of the input image and custom weights for select subfolders or files.

+## Compatibility issues
+This script does NOT work with Forge.
+If you find a way to fix it then please do share it.
+Unfortunately I couldn't get it to work.

 ## Installation
 1. Install the [ControlNet extension](https://github.com/Mikubill/sd-webui-controlnet)